29.09.2025

 Paying Off Outstanding Debts and Overdue Accounts

-One of the fastest ways to boost your score is to lower your credit utilisation ratio.
-As mentioned earlier, keeping your credit usage below 30% of your total available limit signals to lenders that you are managing your finances well.
+One of the quickest methods of improving your score is to reduce your credit utilisation ratio.
+Keeping your usage proportion of your total available limit under 30%, as stated above, shows lenders you handle your money sensibly.

-Actionable Step: If you have high balances on multiple credit cards, pay them down and avoid maxing out your cards.
-This will immediately reduce your credit utilisation and improve your score.
+Actionable Step: If you have high balances on multiple cards, pay them down and stay well below the limit – or preferably, don't max out any card.
+This will instantly lower your credit utilisation and boost your score.

 If you have no credit history, consider applying for a secured credit card.
-These require a cash deposit as collateral, which reduces the bank’s risk.
-A secured card allows you to build a positive payment history, gradually increasing your score.
+These cards require you to put down a cash deposit as collateral, reducing the bank’s risk.
+A secured card will help you begin building a positive payment history, which will gradually help raise your score.

 Tip: Many banks offer entry-level credit cards with low income requirements, making them ideal for beginners looking to establish credit.